 Although to some the new Tissot Heritage Navigator 160th Anniversary (refs.
 T078.641.16.037.00 & T078.641.16.057.00) collection may look suspiciously similar to the gorgeous Jaeger-LeCoultre Memovox International model that was released more than three years ago, the source of their inspiration lays in a radically different place and time.
 This elegant traveler’s companion is almost an exact reproduction of the model that the Swiss watchmaker introduced sixty years ago for its centennial anniversary.

-While I can’t post a photo of the original for copyright reasons, you will have no problems finding a bunch of images on Bing.com (the guys seem to have developed a very efficient image search algorithm) using “vintage Tissot world time navigator” keywords.
-Comparing the original with this Heritage 160th Anniversary, I see that the “re-issue” (it is not really a re-issue, since there are a lot of differences between the two) offers basically the same dial layout and shape of the case with only minor variations here and there.
+While I can’t post a photo of the original for copyright reasons, you will have no problems finding a bunch of images on Bing.com (the guys have developed an efficient image search algorithm) using “vintage Tissot world time navigator” keywords.
+Comparing the original with this Heritage 160th Anniversary, I see that the “re-issue” (it is not a re-issue since there are a lot of differences between the two) offers basically the same dial layout and shape of the case with only minor variations here and there.

 The new version has a slightly larger body, a tad thicker bezel, sports a less elegant setting crown, and doesn’t have the push-piece at 2 o’clock (possibly, because the original Tissot Caliber 28.5N-21T automatic movement is replaced with a mass-produced job, which is, as usual in recent time, outsourced from ETA).

 Tissot doesn’t specify, which movement they used to create this watch only stating that this is a chronometer caliber officially certified by COSC.*

-However, I can make a guess that this is the same ETA 2892-A2 ebauche, which is so popular even among major brands, like Omega and Breitling and is often used as a base for making quite sophisticated mechanisms with lots of functions.
+However, I can make a guess that this is the same ETA 2892-A2 blank movement, which is so popular even among major brands, like Omega and Breitling and is often used as a base for making sophisticated mechanisms with lots of functions.

 The rest is basically the same.